Immunity and Pseudorandomness of Context-Free Languages: Resource-Bounded Immunity and Simplicity

 \begin{proofof}{Proposition \ref{reg-bi-immune}} It suffices to show that $L_{even}$ and $L_{odd}$ are both $\reg$-immune because each of them is the complement of the other.
-For brevity, let $\Sigma$ represent the binary alphabet $\{0,1\}$.
+For brevity, let $\Sigma=\{0,1\}$.
 We begin with proving the $\reg$-immunity of $L_{even}$ by contradiction.
-Assume now that there exists an infinite regular subset $A$ of $L_{even}$.
-Take a pumping-lemma constant $m>0$, given in Lemma \ref{pumping-swapping-lemma}(1), and choose a string $w$ in $A\cap \Sigma^n$ for a certain length $n$ with $n\geq m+1$.
+Assume that there exists an infinite regular subset $A$ of $L_{even}$.
+We apply to $A$ a standard pumping lemma for regular languages.\footnote{[Pumping Lemma for Regular Languages]\hs{1} Let $L$ be any infinite regular language.
+There exists a number $m>0$ (referred to as a pumping-lemma constant) such that, for any string $w$ of length $\geq m$ in $L$, there is a decomposition $w=xyz$ for which (i) $|xy|\leq m$, (ii) $|y|\geq 1$, and (iii) $xy^iz\in L$ for any $i\in\nat$.
+See \cite{BPS61,HMU01}.} Take a pumping-lemma constant $m>0$ and then choose a string $w$ in $A\cap \Sigma^n$ for a certain length $n$ with $n\geq m+1$.
 Such $n$ satisfies that $2k<\log^{(2)}{n}\leq 2k+1$ for a certain number $k\in\nat$.
-The pumping lemma (\ie Lemma \ref{pumping-swapping-lemma}(1)) provides a decomposition $w=xyz$ with $|xy|\leq m$ and $|y|\geq1$ for which $w_i =_{def} xy^iz$ belongs to $A$ for an arbitrary number $i\in\nat$.
-Write $\ell$ for the length of $y$.
-Toward a contradiction, there are two cases to consider.
+The pumping lemma provides a decomposition $w=xyz$ with $|xy|\leq m$ and $|y|\geq1$ for which $w_i =_{def} xy^iz$ belongs to $A$ for any number $i\in\nat$.
+Now, let $\ell =|y|$.
+Toward a contradiction, there are two cases to consider separately.